-Why Do People Cheat and Have Affairs?
+Why People Cheat And Have Affairs

 An affair can be sexual or emotional.
 It is a breach of trust by a partner who goes outside of the relationship for sex or intimate emotional connection with someone other than their partner.

 People may have differing opinions on what type of an affair is worse, physical or emotional.

-If the unfaithful partner becomes emotionally attached to the third party creating a stronger bond, even falling in love, his spouse may feel that it is too hard to overcome that large of a breach of trust.
+If the unfaithful partner becomes emotionally attached to the third party creating a stronger bond, even falling in love, his spouse may feel that it will be too hard to overcome that large of a betrayal.

 In any case there can be many reasons for someone to have an affair or cheat on their spouse.